m1foley/mahjongwind/README.md

 ## TODO
 - Point out game menu on first load
 - Make seating less confusing
-- Hide gamelog when waiting for players & picking winds
 - Sound
 - Visually indicate when another player drew from deck.
 Floating peektile?
-- Button to sort hand on deal
+- Sort hand on deal
 - Indicate when deck is running low
 - Experiment with more CSS animations: exposing a tile, taking from discards, dealing the tiles, etc.
 - Put everyone's discards in front of their hand?